StacieL/doc-1/docs/Concepts/quick-tour.md

 CONFIRM("Do you really want to close this account?";"Yes";"No")
 ```

 A method also contains tests and loops that control the flow of the execution.
-4D methods support If...Else...End if and Case of...Else...End case branching structures as well as looping structures: While...End while, Repeat...Until, and For...End for:
+4D methods support `If...Else...End if` and `Case of...Else...End case` branching structures as well as looping structures: `While...End while`, `Repeat...Until`, `For...End for`, and `For each...End for each`:

 The following example goes through all the characters of the text vtSomeText: